psychiatric-genomics-consortium/mdd-wave3-meta/docs/meta.md

 snakemake -j1 --use-conda results/meta/full_POP_v3.N.M.done
 ```

-where `POP` is the ancestries group and `v3.N.M` is a version number specifiying the number of cohorts included, where `N` is the number of PGC cohorts (analysed from genotype data) and `M` is the number of additional cohorts analysed from summary statitics.
+where `POP` is the ancestries group and `v3.N.M` is a version number specifying the number of cohorts included, where `N` is the number of PGC cohorts (analysed from genotype data) and `M` is the number of additional cohorts analysed from summary statitics.
 For example, the above meta analysis with 29 PGC MDD cohorts and three additional cohorts (23andMe, deCode, and GenScot) would be `v3.29.03`.